TheWaterWave222/MountainOS-10/README.md

 Progress is shown by advancements.
 As the advancements keep going, the OS gets more functional.

 Example: Advancement Made: Hello World!

+Tools:

+Windows 10 or 11
+Git for Windows
+VMware Workstation Player/Pro or VirtualBox
+Any good code editor (I use VSCode)
+Powershell or Windows Powershell (There's a difference!)